ugate/sqler-postgres/test/README.md

-> Tests assume that database vendor software, drivers, etc. are installed prior to running any tests.
+> Tests assume that database vendor software, etc. are installed prior to running any tests.